 Report bugs, e.g. “I noticed the behavior of a certain function is incorrect”

 Request features, e.g. “I would like this error message to be more readable”

 Request documentation improvements, e.g. “I found this section unclear”

 Ask questions, e.g. “I noticed the behavior of a certain function changed between versions.
 Is this expected?”.

-Ideally your questions should be related to how pandas work rather than how you use pandas.
+Ideally, your questions should be related to how pandas works rather than how you use pandas.
 StackOverflow is better suited for answering usage questions, and we ask that all usage questions are first asked on StackOverflow.
-Thank you for respecting are time and wishes. 🙇
+Thank you for respecting our time and wishes. 🙇

 Maintainers and frequent contributors might also open issues to discuss the ongoing development of the project.
 For example:

 Report issues with the CI, GitHub Actions, or the performance of pandas

 Open issues relating to the internals